MahmoudAdel1234/TodoApp/README.md

 ## Features

 - CRUD operations for todos
-- List todos with filtering by status
+- List todos with filtering and sorting by status, priority, and date
 - Mark todo as complete
 - Basic validation (title required, valid dates)